Augustine House - St John’s Mission

 Hume House - The Passage

 Hume House is unique in that it is named after Cardinal Archbishop Hume.
 Throughout his life he remained a humble man preferring a monk’s habit instead of Cardinal’s robes and is particularly remembered for his work with the homeless, hence the choice of The Passage as the charity for Hume House to support.
 The Passage runs the largest voluntary sector day centre for homeless people in London.
-Mr Clarke, the Chief Executive of The Passage, has written to Hume House pupils to thank them for their donation of £1,670.35 saying that it would help achieve The Passage’s mission of “providing resources which encourage, inspire and challenge homeless people to transform their lives.”
+Their mission is to provide resources which encourage, inspire and challenge homeless people to transform their lives.

 Joseph House - St Joseph's Centre